AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/cross-domain.md

 ---
 # Enable cross-domain visitor profiles

 The Platform Web SDK supports visitor ID sharing capabilities that enable customers to deliver personalized experiences more accurately across your domains.
-This capability allows you to deliver consistent personalization across domains and enhances the accuracy of your visitor activity reporting, without relying on third party cookies.
+This capability allows you to deliver consistent personalization across domains and enhances the accuracy of your visitor activity reporting, without relying on third-party cookies.

 ## Prerequisites